 Despite the fact that I am bullish on Bitcoin, this article isn't financial advice.
 Firstly, nobody including myself knows what will happen, especially with something as complex as Bitcoin and the world economic environment.
 (Anyone who tells you they know what will happen is probably also trying to get some of your money.)
 Secondly, everyone's financial situation and risk appetite are different, and what's right for one person or myself might not be right for others.

 First things first: What is Bitcoin?

 For those who don't really know what Bitcoin is, there is a lot of great material on the web that can teach you more or less how it works.
 I'm going to provide a rudimentary understanding of how Bitcoin works here, and I recommend further study if this article makes you interested.
 Read this link for a nice short piece on Why Bitcoin Matters.
 Bitcoin is essentially just a decentralized ledger.
 Computers all around the world come to consensus on which wallets have how many Bitcoins.
 You transact numbers on that ledger (bitcoins and satoshis, the smallest divisible unit of a bitcoin) with other people, without having to trust a 3rd party (e.g., bank, PayPal, credit card, etc...) to guarantee the transaction.
 Very simply, this is Bitcoin.
-And what Bitcoin is becomes very powerful when people decide Bitcoin has value and treat it as a medium of exchange, unit of account, store of value, asset, and money.
+Bitcoin is something permanent and growing, in an age of impermanence.
+Bitcoin is the cathedral of the digital age.
+The foundation has been laid, here, in the years since its inception.
+It is kept on nodes all around the world and grows with every block that is added.
+And this digitally permanent ledger, Bitcoin, becomes very powerful when people decide Bitcoin has value and treat it as a medium of exchange, unit of account, store of value, asset, and money.

 OK but: Why is Bitcoin valuable?